hakuna/vue-translate/README.md

 ### Array Translations

-Array-like translations are returned as-is when accessed without a count parameter, allowing you to iterate through them directly in your templates.
+Array-like translations can be fetched with the `ta` helper, allowing you to iterate through them directly in your templates.

 ```vue
 <script setup lang="ts">